prisma/prisma/CONTRIBUTING.md

 Note for Windows: Use the latest version of [Git Bash](https://gitforwindows.org/)

+### General prerequisites

+1. Install [`pnpm@5.1.7`](https://pnpm.js.org/) (for installing npm dependencies)
+1. Install [`docker`](https://www.docker.com/products/docker-desktop) (for managing test databases)
+1. Install [`ts-node`](https://github.com/TypeStrong/ts-node) (for running Node scripts written in TypeScript)

 ### Developing Prisma Client JS

-2. `cd src/packages/client`
+1. `cd src/packages/client`
-3. `ts-node fixtures/generate.ts ./fixtures/blog/ --skip-transpile`
+1. `ts-node fixtures/generate.ts ./fixtures/blog/ --skip-transpile`
-4. `cd fixtures/blog`
+1. `cd fixtures/blog`
+1. `export DB_URL=YOUR_POSTGRES_DB_URL`
+   For this step you might find our [docker-compose setup](./src/docker) helpful
-5. `prisma migrate save --name init --experimental && prisma migrate up --experimental`
+1. `npx @prisma/cli migrate save --create-db --name init --experimental && npx @prisma/cli migrate up --experimental`
-6. `ts-node main.ts`
+1. `ts-node main`

+### Running integration tests for Prisma Client JS

+Start the test databases (see [readme](./src/docker) for various ways to run these)

+1. `cd src/docker`
+1. `docker-compose up -d`

+Start the tests

+1. `cd src/packages/cli`
+2. `pnpm run test`

+Notes:

+- To update the snapshots add the following env var `SNAPSHOT_UPDATE=1`
+- If on a patch branch then the latest engine binary patch version for that semver-minor series will be used.
+If not on a patch branch then the current `master` engine binary version will be used.
+A patch branch is a branch whose name matches semver pattern `2.<minor>.x`.
+The Test suite will log which engine binary is being used at the start of testing.

 ### Working on code generation